Ghindea/QR_code_generator/README.md

 Since a QR code only has values of 0s and 1s, the .ppm file will contain only white pixels (255 255 255) and a specific color (0 0 0 - black by default).
 Because the dimensions of the data matrix depends on the selected version a scale variable was implemented to make images of the same size.

-.png image format will be implemented soon
+.png and .jpg image formats are more complex and in this program they're implemented using [stb_image_write.h](https://github.com/nothings/stb/blob/master/stb_image_write.h) library.
 </details>
 <br>